hunter-college-ossd-spr-2020/project-evaluation/zulip_evaluation_2.md

 ### Installation

-**Installing this project and setting up its development environment took over an hour.
-I followed this guide for my computer:
-[Development Environment (for first-timers)](https://zulip.readthedocs.io/en/stable/development/setup-vagrant.html).
+**Installing this project and setting up its Vagrant development environment took over an hour.
+I followed this guide for my computer: [Development Environment (for first-timers)](https://zulip.readthedocs.io/en/stable/development/setup-vagrant.html).
 The guide was super helpful and straightforward.
 It had a useful troubleshooting section for installation issues and development environment issues.
 It was cool to connect the information collected above to a tangible product.
 While the project didn't really capture my attention at first, seeing the product in action definetly piqued my curiosity in contributing to it.**